adamsilver/fdpb/03-book-a-flight.md

 - Using radio buttons that look like checkboxes (or vice versa).
 - Using select boxes when better alternatives exist.
-- Letting users do the hard work when the interface can be designed to it for them.
+- Letting users do the hard work when the interface can be designed to do the hard work for them.
 - Nested fieldsets.

 ## Demos